 Only a medical professional can determine whether dry lips are a symptom of an underlying health condition.
 Being aware of dry lips that won't heal and additional symptoms is important.
 Often catching a serious ailment early on can be beneficial in the healing process.
 Consult your doctor if you are concerned about your dry lips.

-Check the links on the next page for further information about dry lips.
+Check the links below for further information about dry lips.